AndreKingsman/WriteYourOwnAdventure/README.md

 The parser should also copy the text in between the brackets and evaluate it based on defined syntax.
 Such a parser would allow the user to, for example, hide text from the player unless their character possesses a specific item or character stat.

 3. Implement combat encounters

+The adventure could be made more dynamic by introducing combat encounters through, for instance, dice combat.
+If items are implemented, the player could use items with various effects to improve their chances of success in battle.

 4. Improve exception handling